ohscar/rmalloc/doc/paper/design.rst

 #.
 Rebuild the free block slots by scanning the free header blocks and inserting them at the appropriate locations in
    the list.

 .. [#] Only unlocked memory blocks can be moved.
-Clients have references to locked blocks and therefore cannot be changed.
+Clients have references to locked blocks which therefore cannot be changed.

 Benchmark Tool Design